m4gr3d/GDExtension-Android-Plugin-Template/README.md

     * Update the `author` field
     * Update the `version` field
   * Open [`plugin/export_scripts_template/plugin.gdextension`](plugin/export_scripts_template/plugin.gdextension)
-    * Update the names and paths to the generated Android shared libraries
+    * Under the `[libraries]` section, update the names and paths to the generated Android shared libraries
     * Add any other platform your plugin intends to support

 ### Building the configured Android plugin